maryamzaman30/Mental-Health-Dashboard-Web-App/README.md

 - Use the navigation menu to explore different analysis features.
 - View statistics, mental health issues, and more through the provided links.

+- Refer to Report.pdf in this folder for more details

 ## License